therealdreg/xshellex/README.md

 ### x64dbg

-Copy release folder in the x64dbg folder.
+Copy the release folder in the x64dbg folder.

 Now check if you have installed:
 * x64dbg\release\tcc